 Now I am going to translate all of that into the bitcoin way of thinking.

-The price of one bitcoin can move up and down so much, it is a good idea to keep an eye on the exchange rate.
+The price of one bitcoin can move up and down so much (you can learn about upcoming crypto news from this link if you are interested in the value of cryptos) it is a good idea to keep an eye on the exchange rate.
 Yesterday it might be worth $250.
 Today it may be worth $300.
 It is hard to predict for the average user.
 (Here is the site I use for viewing the exchange rate.)
 Knowing what a bitcoin is worth helps merchants set the price of goods and it helps buyers/users understand what one bitcoin is worth.

 Since the price of bitcoin can change so rapidly, when you go to buy or sell bitcoin, there will be a specific buy and sell price.
 Exchanges do this because they anticipate the currency moving in a certain direction and try to minimize the difference between what the value is when it is first agreed-upon-purchased and when it is actually purchased.
 When you go to buy bitcoin for the first time, you will see that difference.